fipl-hse/2021-2-level-ctlr/docs/scrapper.md

    2. all requirements for the mark **6**;
    3. scrapper produces `_meta.json` files for each article, meta file should be full:
       `id`, `title`, `author`, `url`, `date`, `topics`.
-In contrast to the task for mark **6**, it is mandatory to collect a date for each of the articles in     in the appropriate format.
+In contrast to the task for mark **6**, it is mandatory to collect a date for each of the articles in the appropriate format.
 1. Desired mark: **10**:
    1. `pylint` level: `10/10`;
    1. all requirements for the mark **8**;